thake93/snha4py/README.md

 Also, a module to create correlated data along a directed graph based on a Monte Carlo approach is included ([_Novine et al. 2022_](https://doi.org/10.52905/hbph2021.3.26)).

-You can use the St. Nicolas House algorithm and other features of the package as a [comando-line interface (CLI)](#comando-line-interface) or you can [import the package](#as-import-in-your-own-code) in your own code.
+You can use the St. Nicolas House algorithm and other features of the package as a [command-line interface (CLI)](#command-line-interface) or you can [import the package](#as-import-in-your-own-code) in your own code.

 # Documentation